Table Of Content

 Among the many rewards schemes by card companies, a cashback rewards program appears to be the most beneficial for most consumers and one of the simplest.
-But it wouldn’t hurt to know the guidelines that can help you get the most from a cash back program.
+But it wouldn’t hurt to know the guidelines that can help you get the most from a cash-back program.

 On top of this is the caution to spend only up to what you can afford to pay off in full each month.
-If you don’t pay your total card bill, you will be revolving the funds and will have to pay interest or finance charges.
+If you don’t pay your total card bill, you will be revolving the funds and have to pay interest or finance charges.
 These charges would most likely eat up any reward you’ll get.
 If you can’t help but carry a balance, get a low-interest card instead.